 };

-If the type_id operator is given a base class reference (where the base class contains at least one virtual function), it will indicate that the type of its operand is the derived class.
-For example:
+base class contains at least one virtual function), it will indicate that the

 class Base; // contains >= 1 virtual functions